DIY Conflict Resolution

 You have conflicts in more areas of your life than you are ready to admit, and it's time to start resolving some of them.
 But you'd like to do it somewhat privately.
 At least for now.
 You know some of your friends and family members have gone through similar things, but that's them.
 You're supposed to be more capable of handling things.
 You're the strong one that they come to.
 You don't want to burden them.
 Or your friends.
 You'll tell them about everything after you're back on track.

-You don't actually have to go it alone, but I get it.
-I'm a DIYer, too.
+You don't actually have to go it alone, but we get it.
+We're DIYers, too.
 So, you can work through this course on your timeline with an enhanced degree of privacy, yet you have access to me for questions and guidance, when you get stuck.
 Sometimes, it might take coaching or mediation at an additional cost.
 However, there are a lot of new results you can create on your own--much like any DIY home project.
 See what you can do on your own, and call in the professional if it gets to be more than you can (or want to) handle.

 Nance L. Schick, Esq. is a New York City attorney and mediator who focuses on keeping people out of court and building their conflict resolution skills, especially in business and employment disputes.
 Her holistic, integrative approach to conflict resolution draws from her experience as a crime victim, human resources supervisor, minor league sports agent, and United Nations representative.
 She is a 2001 graduate of the State University of New York Buffalo Law School trained in Alternative Dispute Resolution (ADR) by the Equal Employment Opportunity Commission (EEOC), Financial Industry Regulatory Authority (FINRA), and International Center for Ethno-Religious Mediation (ICERM).
 She is also creator of the Third Ear Conflict Resolution process, author of DIY Conflict Resolution: Seven Choices and Five Actions of a Master, and an award-winning entrepreneur, who has been acknowledged by Super Lawyers (ADR, 2018 & 2019), the New York Economic Development Corporation/B-Labs (Finalist, Best for NYC 2015 & 2016), U.S. Chamber of Commerce (2015 Blue Ribbon Small Business), Enterprising Women Magazine (Honorable Mention, 2014 Woman of the Year awards), and Urban Rebound NY/Count Me In (Finalist, 2013 Pitch Competition).